Skip to main content

 • To provide cost effective housing options

-2.4 This policy sits alongside the Council’s other statutory duties with respect to investigating and determining homeless applications.
+This document sits alongside the Council’s other statutory duties with respect to investigating and determining homeless applications.

 3 Eligibility